mehrshad4everrr/gensyn/README.md

 ssh -p 69 root@69.69.69.69
-First open a terminal (this could be either WSL / Codespace / Command Prompt) Use this below command to generate SSH-Key ssh-keygen
+First open a terminal (this could be either WSL / Codespace / Command Prompt) Use this below command to generate SSH-Key
-It will ask 3 questions like this :